-Erica Dao acts at the student team leader, where her management duties include monthly status report submission, teleconference calling, documentation, and acting as a liaison between the student group and the faculty supervisors.
-Ms. Dao will also be involved in the integration and testing of the radiation detector system.
+Luis Lopera will act as the student team leader, where his management duties include submission of monthly status reports, attending and documenting teleconference calls, documentation, and liasing between the student group and the 4 faculty and industry advisors.
+Mr. Lopera has participated in both the HASP 2017 and 2018 flight campaigns and will also lead the development, integration, and testing of the CNP-TEPC instrument.

-Leading the mechanical structure team is Ryan Scott.
+Leading the mechanical structure team is Luis Tallavo.
 His duties include the design, construction, and integration of the payload structure.
-Mr. Scott will ensure the appropriate interfacing of all components of the payload.
+Mr. Virani will ensure the appropriate interfacing of all components of the payload.

-James Warburton leads the power team.
+Alex Melnichuck leads the power team.
 His duties include the design, construction, and testing of the PDM to ensure that the electrical demands of every component of the payload will be handled accordingly.